 The average U.S. farmer can feed 155 individuals.

 To compare, a farmer in 1960 fed only 26 individuals.
-Farmers today multiple twice as much food as their parents did, with less land, energy, water, and fewer discharges.
+Farmers today consume twice as much food as their parents did, with less land, energy, water, and fewer discharges.

 Beef farming represents 29% of American homesteads.